 By Ann Christine Tabaka

 Ann Christine Tabaka was nominated for the 2017 Pushcart Prize in Poetry.
 Winner of Spillwords Press 2020 Publication of the Year, has been internationally published, and won poetry awards from numerous publications.
-Her bio is featured in the “Who’s Who of Emerging Writers 2020 & 2021,” published by Sweetycat Press.
-She is the author of 13 poetry books.
+2017 Pushcart Prize in Poetry.
+She is the winner of Spillwords Press 2020 Publication of the Year, Her bio is featured in the “Who’s Who of Emerging Writers 2020,” published by Sweetycat Press.
+She is the author of 11 poetry books.
 She has micro-fiction in several anthologies, and published flash fiction.
 Christine lives in Delaware, USA.
 She loves gardening and cooking.
-Chris lives with her husband and four cats.
-Her most recent credits are: The Scribe; World of Myth; Literary Yard, CommuterLit; The Stray Branch; CafeLit; Breaking Rules Publishing; The Black Hair Press (Unravel Anthology, Apocalypse Anthology, Hate Anthology); The Siren’s Call (drabbles); Potato Soup Journal: 10-word stories.
+Chris lives with her husband and three cats.
+Her most recent credits are: World of Myth; Literary Yard, CommuterLit; The Stray Branch; CafeLit; Breaking Rules Publishing; The Black Hair Press (Unravel Anthology, Apocalypse Anthology, Hate Anthology); The Siren’s Call (drabbles); Potato Soup Journal: 10-word stories.